 Speedo – The Cadillacs

-Robert De Niro’s character is introduced in Goodfellas as ‘Speedo’ plays.
+Robert De Niro’s character is introduced as ‘Speedo’ plays.
 De Niro’s character, Jimmy Conway, has become one of the most recognizable gangster characters of all time.
 This famous tune was released in 1955 and featured the Jesse Powell Orchestra on the track.
 Audiences loved the song due to its groovy beat and impeccable harmonies.

 Parlami d’Amore Mario – Giuseppe di Stefano

-The Italian artist Giuseppe di Stefano had two songs featured in the iconic Goodfellas movie.
+The Italian artist Giuseppe di Stefano had two songs featured in the movie.
 ‘Parlami d’Amore Mario’ plays during a flashback scene for Ray Liotta’s character, Henry.
 A young Henry is depicted getting busted for selling cigarettes during the scene.
 Di Stefano was a legendary opera singer referred to by many as “The Golden Voice.”

 Playboy – The Marvelettes